shuffle-project/melvin-asr/README.md

 ruff format .
 ```

+### Pytest

+To test our code we are writing tests utilizing the official Python recommendation: **pytest**.
+Each subfolder in `/src` has its own `/test` folder holding the testfiles.
+We are thriving to keep a coverage of 80% of our `/src` folder.
+Shared test functionality, which is used in multiple test files can be found in `src/test_base`.

+## Deployment

+### Code Integration

+We are maintaining our code in trunk based development.
+This means we are working on features branches, integrating into one trunk, the main branch.
+**main**: Our main branch is the development base we are integrating in while developing.
+New code is tested in this set.

 ### Integration Tests

 To imporove our code quality, we are linting and unit-testing each Pull Request adding new code to main.